BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

   - Create a deep link from the [Branch Marketing Dashboard](https://dashboard.branch.io/marketing)

-  - Delete your app from the device *(resets the Apple AASA scraping)*
+  - Delete your app from the device

   - Compile your app *(`cordova run ios` `phonegap run ios` `ionic run ios`)*